facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 A new feature in ParlAI is that it also now maintains a *model zoo* of existing model files of agents that have been trained on tasks.
 See the devoted documentation section or `here for details <https://github.com/facebookresearch/ParlAI/blob/master/parlai/zoo/model_list.py>`_.

 The set of agents and models in the model zoo in ParlAI is continually growing from contributors.

-Tasks
-^^^^^

-The set of tasks in ParlAI can be found in the task list in the `code here <https://github.com/facebookresearch/ParlAI/tree/master/parlai/tasks/task_list.py>`_ or in this `documentation here <tasks.html>`_.
-See `this tutorial <tutorial_task.html>`_ for making your own tasks.

-ParlAI downloads the data required for a requested task automatically (using the build.py code in the task) and will put it in your `--datapath`.
-This is ParlAI/data by default (but you can configure this to point elsewhere e.g. to another disk with more memory).
-Only the tasks you request are downloaded.

-The set of tasks in ParlAI is continually growing from contributors.